nhe23/blobby_volley_js/README.md

-# Blobby Volley
+# Blobby Volley JS

-This is a JavaScript only remake of the legendary BlobbeyVolley.
+This is a JavaScript only remake of the legendary BlobbyVolley.
 The purpose of this project is purely fun and learning new stuff on the way.
 This project was realized with the [matter-js](https://github.com/liabru/matter-js) physics enginge and react as frontend framework.

+## Live Version

+Live version can be found [here](https://master.d3m5xqwx8sphvy.amplifyapp.com).
+Default controls are `w`,`a`,`s`,`d` for the left player and `ArrowUp`,`ArrowLeft`,`ArrowDown`,`ArrowRight` for the right player.

 ## Run locally